strinking/futaba/README.md

 # futaba
-A Discord Mod for the Programming server
+A Discord Mod bot for the Programming server